Skip to main content

 One area is cinema and moving images through eastern philosophies.
 She is currently engaging cinema with Daoism, building a theoretical framework to explore cinema aesthetics, ethics and practices through Daoist philosophy, and constructing a comparative dialogue with film phenomenology and posthumanist thinking.

-The second area is documentary image and nonfiction film, especially on first person documentary, essay film, amateur cinema, production culture and sustainable filmmaking.
+The second area is documentary image and nonfiction film, especially on essay film, personal cinema, first person documentary, artists moving image and ethics of documentary filmmaking from non-western perspectives.

-The third area is women’s cinema and localised feminism, artists moving image, and independent cinema culture, with a focus on China and Asia at large (East, South, Southeast, Central and West Asia).
+The third area is women’s cinema, women filmmakers, and independent cinema culture in China and Asia at large (East, South, Southeast, Central and West Asia).

 Kiki was invited as a keynote speaker at European Network for Cinema and Media Studies (NECS) annual conference 2018, and she is also a founding co-convener of BAFTSS East Asian Screen Cultures Special Interest Group.